The Joliet City Council on Tuesday approved increases in the local gas tax along with a $662 million budget for next year.

 “They don’t want it and are asking you to find a different way to fund services,” Ventura told the council.

-The only other person to speak at the meeting against the taxes, however, was Kathy Garthus, who pointed to the impact on people like her who drive a pickup truck that runs on diesel fuel.
+The only other person to speak at the meeting against the taxes, however, was Kathy Garthus, who pointed to the effect on people like her who drive a pickup truck that runs on diesel fuel.

 “We’re competitive with all of our surrounding communities,” Mayor Terry D’Arcy said.